kunalbhagawati/take_home_assignment_skeleton/Readme.md

 Please explain your design choices in the given `design-choices.md` document.

-If you are unfamiliar with docker, see the file `docker-basics-and-commands.md`.
-It gives a basic idea of docker, how we structured the folders in this assignment and a few commands, should you use docker.
 NOTE: **You can 100% ignore the docker stuff here, and just run your code in your local environment.
 This is just to help you isolate your project's dependencies and environment.**

+If you are unfamiliar with docker, see the file `docker-basics.md`.
+The docker commands relevant to this assignment are in `docker-commands.md`.
+It gives a basic idea of docker, how we structured the folders in this assignment and a few commands, should you use docker.

 More details in "Things to keep in mind" section below.
 Please go through it to help us evaluate your code faster. :)